hh/org/blog/content/blog/cncf-dan.md

 At this time Hippie was doing some work for [Balena](https://www.balena.io/) with [Denver Williams](https://github.com/denverwilliams) which allowed the “image pull and networking boot” he was working on before in new ways.
 This inspired Hippie to use this technology with Kubernetes, pulling down the images and installing [Gitlab](https://about.gitlab.com/) on top of it.
 He showed this to Dan, who thought it was a great way to use Kubernetes.

 Impressed by Hippie’s innovative approach Dan asked him if he would like to join the CNCF to help demonstrate what the organization is capable of.
-Hippie jumped in to help create a [Demo of CNCF technologies](https://github.com/cncf/demo/) This however did not get much traction.  \
+Hippie jumped in to help create a [Demo of CNCF technologies](https://github.com/cncf/demo/) This however did not get much traction.

-The next project Hippie supported the CNCF with was to get all cloud providers actively engaged in the cloud-native experience and started work on [Cross-Cloud](https://github.com/crosscloudci/cross-cloud) to find ways to more concretely show the work of the CNCF with a frontend at [CNCF.CI](https://cncf.ci/)  showing all projects that were available on all the participating cloud providers.
+The demo was however foundational in exploring some ideas which evolved into the next project Hippie supported the CNCF with.
+Dan's vision was to get all cloud providers actively engaged in the cloud-native experience and they started work on [Cross-Cloud](https://github.com/crosscloudci/cross-cloud) to find ways to more concretely show the work of the CNCF with a frontend at [CNCF.CI](https://cncf.ci/)  showing all projects that were available on all the participating cloud providers.
 Denver continued with the project and Hippie was ready to take on new challenges with Dan.

 At this point, Kubernetes Conformance was a burning issue.
 There were two issues, firstly there was very little test cover and secondly, it was not possible to see the coverage without a lot of data mining.